oracle/rewrite-recipes/rewrite-weblogic/docs/concepts/index.md

 <!-- Bug #37639800 -->

 **Issue** </br>
-To migrate Spring Framework applications to WebLogic Server version 15.1.1.0.0 (BETA) and Jakarta EE 9.1, using either JDK17 or JDK21, you must have:
+To migrate Spring Framework applications to WebLogic Server version 15.1.1.0.0 (BETA) and Jakarta EE 9.1, using either JDK17 or JDK21, you should have:
 * Spring Framework version 5.3 or later.
+Though not supported, older versions of Spring Framework may work.
-* The supported Hibernate version for the Spring version.
+* A supported Hibernate version for the Spring version.
 Make sure that the Spring Framework application compiles and runs.
 * Run both Hibernate and Spring recipes together.
 <!-- Bug #37642918 -->